Reuben Presley & Mary Ann Higby Dimick

-Within a very short time after moving to Highland (Number 6) Reuben died of coronary thrombosis on October 23, 1939.
+Within a very short time after moving to Highland (Number 6 on the 1958 Highland map) Reuben died of coronary thrombosis on October 23, 1939.
 Within a few months two of his sons, Rex and William, and their families came to live with their mother and nephews.

 Rex was born March 19, 1909, in Sunnyside, Utah and was married to Mary Dorothy Adams, who was born October 25, 1909, in American Fork, Utah to Alfred and Elvira Thompson Adams.
 They had three children: Bobbie, Betty, and Kirk.

 William Leonard was born June 2, 1917, in Sunnyside and married Sarah Alice Henrie on March 18, 1939.
 Alice was born December 11, 1920, in Panguitch, Utah to James Milburn and Elizabeth Quinn Henrie.
 They had three children: William, Lynn, and Terry.